Doves as symbols: Mandaeism

 In Mandaeism, white doves, known as ba in Mandaic, symbolize the spirit (ruha in Mandaic).
 Sacrifices of white doves are also performed during some Mandaean rituals such as the Ṭabahata Masiqta.

 Islam

 Doves and the pigeon family in general are respected and favoured because they are believed to have assisted the final Prophet of Islam, Muhammad, in distracting his pursuers outside the cave of Thaw'r, in the great Hijra.
 As the Prophet took refuge within the cave, a pair of pigeons and a spider were sent to settle at the entrance of the cave; the spider creating a web and the pigeons creating a nest that they laid eggs in.
-Thus, the Prophet's pursuers assumed that, as both animals wouldn't have settled there if there were any disturbances, the Prophet and his companion Abu Bakar couldn't have taken refuge there, sparing them from capture.
+Thus, the Prophet's pursuers assumed that, as both animals would not have settled there if there were any disturbances, the Prophet and his companion Abu Bakr could not have entered the cave and taken refuge there, sparing them from capture.

 Peace and pacifism in politics

 Doves are often associated with the concept of peace and pacifism.
 They often appear in political cartoons, on banners and signs at events promoting peace (such as the Olympic Games, at various anti-war/anti-violence protests, etc.), and in pacifist literature.
 A person who is a pacifist is sometimes referred to as a dove (similarly, in American politics, a person who advocates the use of military resources as opposed to diplomacy can be referred to as a hawk).

 Picasso's lithograph, La Colombe (The Dove), a traditional, realistic picture of a pigeon, without an olive branch, was chosen as the emblem for the World Peace Council in Paris in April 1949.
 At the 1950 World Peace Congress in Sheffield, Picasso said that his father had taught him to paint doves, concluding, "I stand for life against death; I stand for peace against war."
 At the 1952 World Peace Congress in Berlin, Picasso's Dove was depicted in a banner above the stage.
 Anti-communists had their own take on the peace dove: the group Paix et Liberté distributed posters titled La colombe qui fait BOUM (the dove that goes BOOM), showing the peace dove metamorphosing into a Soviet tank.